Wondering… Why Do Service Dogs Wear Googles?

 Other students may attend mechanical or woodworking classes, and the service dog would need protection from flying debris.

 Service dogs are allowed on beaches, and sand can definitely fly into their eyes on any beautiful beach.
 Tips for taking your dog to the beach.

 Where to Get Service Dog Goggles?

-One option for dog goggles, and they just might be the best dog goggles in the world, are made by a company called Rex Specs.
-Rex Specs dog goggles offer the best quality UV protection, and protection from debris for any dog’s eyes.
+One option for dog goggles, and they just might be the best dog goggles in the world, is made by a company called Rex Specs.
+Rex Specs dog goggles offer the best quality UV protection and protection from debris for any dog’s eyes.

 Rex Specs Goggles Feature: